 Summary

-- JPMorgan said discussions on the US crypto market structure bill, the Clarity Act, have entered the final stage.
+- JPMorgan said negotiations over the US crypto market structure bill (the Clarity Act) have entered the final stage.

-- JPMorgan said disagreements over stablecoin interest payments and supervisory authority have largely been resolved.
+- JPMorgan said differences over stablecoin interest payments and supervisory authority have largely been resolved.

 Forecast Trend Report by Period

-JPMorgan said negotiations over the Clarity Act, a US crypto market structure bill, are entering their final phase.
+JPMorgan said negotiations over the US crypto market structure bill known as the Clarity Act have entered the final stage.

-CoinDesk reported on November 15 that JPMorgan said in a report the legislation is nearing completion.
-The bank said the remaining sticking points have been narrowed to two or three issues, with disagreements over stablecoin interest payments and supervisory authority largely resolved.
+CoinDesk reported on July 15 that JPMorgan said in a report the legislation is nearing completion.
+The bank said the key sticking points have narrowed to two or three issues, and that differences over stablecoin interest payments and supervisory authority have largely been resolved.

-Interest payments on stablecoins have been one of the central disputes surrounding the bill.
-US banks had previously opposed allowing such payments.
+Stablecoin interest payments have been one of the central issues in the debate over the Clarity Act.
+US banks had previously opposed allowing interest payments on stablecoins.

-JPMorgan also said a recently proposed amendment to the Clarity Act could win support from both the crypto industry and traditional financial firms.
-CoinDesk, citing a US Senate official, separately reported that discussions on the bill are effectively in their final stage.
+JPMorgan said a recently proposed amendment to the Clarity Act could win support from both the crypto industry and traditional finance.
+CoinDesk, citing a US Senate official, also reported that discussions have effectively entered the final stretch.

 JOON HYOUNG LEE